Black Tea – History, Benefits, Recipes, and More

 - Ceylon tea.

-It has a robust and rich flavour accompanied by a full-bodied texture.
+It has a robust and rich flavor accompanied by a full-bodied texture.
 It is a popular blended tea that is commonly consumed by British and the Irish at breakfast, hence the name.
-(Reference - English Breakfast Tea, Wikipedia, retrieved on 1 Aug 2020)
+(Reference - English Breakfast Tea, Wikipedia, retrieved on 16 Feb 2021)

 What is Assam tea?

 Assam tea is yet another variation of black tea.
 It is mainly a product of the Indian state of Assam.
-The tea is manufactured using the leaves of Camellia sinensis var. assamica.
+The tea is manufactured using the leaves of Camellia Sinensis var.
+Assamica.
 The plant is native to this Indian state.
-(Reference - Assam tea, Wikipedia, retrieved on 1 Aug 2020)
+(Reference - Assam tea, Wikipedia, retrieved on 16 Feb 2021)

 What is Darjeeling Tea?